Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 ![Map attributes](../../Assets/Screenshots/EDI/UserInterface/MapAttributes.png "[Map attributes)]")

-This step is also displayed when you select a data source for editing.
+This step is displayed when you assign a data source.
+It is also displayed when you select a data source for doing the mapping.
 For detailed information on the mapping functions, see [Mapping](../../DataHub/UserInterface/02d_ETL.md#mapping) in the *DataHub* documentation.

 >[Info] Note that the wizard does not provide the whole functional scope that the *DataHub* mapping provides.
-The wizard contains only those functions that are relevant for export message mappings.
+The wizard contains only those functions that are relevant for exporting message mappings.

 - [CANCEL]
    Click this button to finish the wizard without saving it.
 The wizard window is closed.